wesruv/target.en/help/administrating-target/start-target.md

    >
    >If you do not link your account, you will not be able to access [!DNL Target].

    All Experience Cloud products appear on the linking page.
-Click `Link Test&Target` and enter your Test&Target username and password to access Standard and Classic.
+Click `Link Target` and enter your Target username and password to access Target Standard.
 1. Click **[!UICONTROL Continue to Experience Cloud]**.

    At this point, you do not yet have any groups set up with entitlements for you to link.